Croatia, Destinations

 ‘In between’ both parts there is Dolac Market and Funicular, called the shortest funicular in the world.

 Zagreb is quite a green city; there are many smaller and bigger parks.
 It’s also said to have the biggest number of museums per capita, so you will not be bored even if you stay longer.
+There are also many interesting, less typical museums. e.g., Selfie, Mushrooms or Broken Relationships.

 Dubrovnik

-Dubrovnik town is called ‘Pearl of the Adriatic’.
+The town is called ‘Pearl of the Adriatic’.
 Dubrovnik’s Old Town is a must-see and the biggest tourist attraction.
 When there, walk on the main squares, but also turn to the small streets.
 A walk on the city walls is another great attraction.
-Just maybe don’t do it in the middle of the day during the biggest heat.
+Just don’t do it in the middle of the day during the biggest heat.

 You can also take the Dubrovnik cable car to the Hill Srđ to get breathtaking views or the boat to Lokrum Island for a little bit more peace.

-Again, it’s something not comparable.
-Zagreb is a big capital city and you can feel it in its vibe.
-Although I would say it’s calmer than sometimes capitals are.
-And Zagreb means coffee and people at cafes.
+Probably you already have some idea what vibe and atmosphere you can expect in both cities.
+Zagreb is a big capital city, and you can feel it in its vibe.
+Although I would say it’s calmer than most European capitals are.

 Because of geography and history, you can find some touches from Hungary or Austria, for example, in local food.

 Dubrovnik has a different vibe; it’s more touristic and less local.
-Also, it has a typical Mediterranean vibe, architecture, and beautiful sea views and beaches.
+Also, it has a typical Mediterranean vibe, architecture, beautiful sea views and beaches.
 And, of course, more seafood in restaurants.
 It’s also quite elegant.
-If I were to compare it with any other touristic place in other countries, it would probably be Santorini vibe.
+If I were to compare it with any other touristic place in other countries, it would probably be Santorini’s vibe.

-In one sentence, I would say it’s more ‘holidays’ atmosphere in Dubrovnik, while Zagreb has a more ‘city-break’ atmosphere.
+In one sentence, I would say it’s a more ‘holidays’ atmosphere in Dubrovnik, while Zagreb has a more ‘city-break’ atmosphere.

 In Zagreb, you need more time.
 And when it comes to Dubrovnik, I think a full day of visiting can be enough to see and feel it.

 One thing I’m sure about.
 Whichever you choose, you will enjoy your stay very much.
-Believe me, Croatia has something special (after all, I’ve visited it over 10 times now and spent 5 years studying about it😊).

 Check out more from the Croatian section of the blog: